Investment markets and key developments

 Source: Bloomberg, AMP

-Ahead of Powell’s speech at Jackson Hole on Friday (US time), Fed speak from officials were aligned to a 25 basis point cut in September which was also confirmed in the July meeting minutes.
+Powell’s Jackson Hole speech on the “Economic Outlook” was bullish-dovish, as he said that “the time has come for policy to adjust” (i.e. it is time to start cutting interest rates) but also maintained that the central bank will “do everything [it] can to support a strong labour market.
+This was message was also confirmed in the July meeting minutes.
 The “vast majority” of members considered a rate cut in September as “likely appropriate”, and “several” even saw the case for easing in July.
 The Fed’s priorities have shifted from reducing inflation to maintaining the gains made in the labour market.
 Given that a September rate cut looks like a “done deal” now, the question will go to whether the next move in the Fed Funds rate should be a 25 or a 50 basis point interest rate cut.
+Powell did not give any signs about the size of the cut, noting that “the timing and pace of rate cuts will depend on incoming data, the evolving outlook and the balance of risks”.

 The US Conference Board leading index fell again in July, down by 0.6% and is lower compared to a year ago.
 Usually, when the Leading Index has been continually below its levels from a year ago has lined up with a US recession (see the chart below).
 But like other indicators like the yield curve, these “recession signals” have proven less relevant in the post-pandemic cycle.